 Costa Rica’s new president (who took office May 8th) removed the mask mandate for indoor spaces (except medical facilities).
 However businesses are allowed to require a mask and refuse customers who do not comply if they choose to do so.
 From our experience, most businesses are not requiring masks, some are requiring only their employees to wear a mask, and very few have a mask requirement for customers.

 For all US citizens.
 Please read the following article:

 "A Guide to the New Covid-19 Testing Rules for Travel to the U.S."

 Statement by the Costa Rica Tourism Board

-Where can I find updated official information on the situation of COVID-19 in Costa Rica?
+You get updated official information on the situation of COVID-19 in Costa Rica at the following links: